Site icon Exercises For Injuries

 Perhaps the biggest concern is that the short-term benefits of the diet are likely to disappear once a regular diet is resumed unless the individual manages to make long-term dietary changes.

-Some weight may return — often more than before — and blood sugar levels may rise again.
+Moreover, some weight may return — often more than before — and blood sugar levels may rise again.
 For these reasons, it may be best to adopt an overall healthier eating plan that involves cutting back on carbs, but not limiting them quite so severely, while increasing intake of healthy fats, fruits, vegetables, and lean proteins.

 Foods to Eat and Avoid While on the Keto Diet